shanyas10/Computer-Vision/OMR Scanner/README.md

-Implementation og OMR Scanner and grading system.
+Implementation of OMR Scanner and grading system.